-The year 2008 is the base period, which means that all the indices that are calculated will refer to this year.
+The year 2016 is the base period, which means that all the indices that are calculated will refer to this year, and for this year, the value of the index is 100.

 5.3 Reference period of weightings

 The structure of the weightings establishes the importance of each job compared to the others based on the salary cost paid by the employer.
 For each year, the measuring of the weightings is done from hourly earnings and hours worked by employees associated with each type of job from the previous year.